ysugimoto/terraform-cloudfront-s3-static-site/README.md

 ## Describe

-This module provided all sets of static site components in AWS:
+This module provides all sets of static site components in AWS:

 - CloudFront, CDN of serving S3 files
 - S3, host static files
 - Route53, make subdomain to host your site
 - Lambda@@Edge, router for CloudFront
 - IAM, make Lambda@Edge execution role
-- Certificate Manager, make certificate for subdomain on CloudFront
+- Certificate Manager, make certificate for CloudFront

 **Note that Route53's hosted zone isn't under management in this module.
 Make sure you have one hosted zone in Route53.**